WOA-Project/SurfaceDuo-Guides/FAQ.md

 ### Are you going to do this for other Snapdragon 855 devices?

-No, but we regularly share our contributions to the team behind the [Renegade Project](https://github.com/EDK2-Porting), whose job is to do it for all kinds of other existing Android™ Devices.
+No, but we regularly share our contributions to the team behind the [WOA msmnile](https://github.com/WOA-msmnile) and [Renegade Project](https://github.com/EDK2-Porting), whose job is to do it for all kinds of other existing Android™ Devices.

 ### Why?